Jim Varney: Personal life

-Varney was married twice, first to Jacqueline Drew (1977–1983) and then to Jane Varney (1988–1991).
-Both marriages ended in divorce, although he remained friends with his ex-wife Jane until his death; she became Varney's spokeswoman and accompanied him in Pixar's 1999 film Toy Story 2.
+Varney was married twice, first to Jacqueline Drew and then to Jane Varney.
+Both marriages ended in divorce, although he remained friends with his ex-wife Jane until his death: she became Varney's spokeswoman and accompanied him to the premier of Pixar's 1999 film Toy Story 2.
 Neither marriage resulted in any children.

+According to colleagues and industry insiders interviewed for the E!
+True Hollywood Story documentary on Varney, he privately struggled with cocaine use during the peak of his career, a problem that was reportedly unknown to many of those around him at the time.
+He also struggled with severe alcohol abuse, reportedly using alcohol as a means of coping with depression and the pressures associated with fame.
+Varney later described himself as the “poster child of self-abuse.”

 On December 6, 2013, Varney's nephew Justin Lloyd published a comprehensive biography about his uncle titled The Importance of Being Ernest: The Life of Actor Jim Varney (Stuff that Vern doesn't even know).
 The same year, director John R. Cherry III released a Varney biography called Keeper of the Clown.

 As of 2022, director David Pagano and Ernest Goes to Camp cast member Daniel Butler are planning to release a documentary about Varney called The Importance of Being Ernest.

+Varney was Christian according to his nephew Justin Lloyd's book, and even stated in his final interview with the Nashville Scene "I've become more spiritual, and I realize that I'm closer to God than I've ever been.
+It's made me reflect back on a lot of the wasted time in my life, which to some extent I had control over and to some extent I didn't."

 Varney was an accomplished mountain dulcimer player and played the instrument on the last episode of The Chevy Chase Show.

 Illness and death

 Varney was a longtime chain smoker.
 During the filming of Treehouse Hostage in August 1998, Varney developed a nagging cough, which he initially believed to be caused by a cold.
 However, as his condition worsened, Varney sought medical treatment and was diagnosed with lung cancer.

 In response to his illness, Varney reportedly quit smoking to continue performing.
-He returned to Tennessee, where he underwent chemotherapy and eventually died on February 10, 2000, at his home in White House, Tennessee, at the age of 50.
+He returned to Tennessee, where he underwent chemotherapy.
+On November 13, 1999, he was photographed attending the premiere of Toy Story 2, which featured his final vocal performance of Slinky Dog.
+He died less than three months later on February 10, 2000, at his home in White House, Tennessee, at the age of 50.
 He was buried in Lexington Cemetery in Lexington, Kentucky.

-Daddy and Them and Atlantis: The Lost Empire, which were both released in 2001, were Varney's last two film roles and thus dedicated to his memory.